9506hqwy/redmine_wiki_wysiwyg/README.md

   * text decoration at title.
 * Table
   * Not support newline in cell.
-  * Not support to display cell with align.
 * Not support auto-complete.
   * issues
   * mentions